cardstack/catalog-experiment/README.md

 # Catalog-Experiment

-This repo proves out ideas for "CatalogJS", our planned JS CDN that eliminates the need for running `npm` or `yarn` and maintaining a `node_modules` folder in your web projects.
+This repo proves out ideas for "CatalogJS", our planned JS CDN that eliminates the need for running `npm`/`yarn` and eliminating maintaining a `node_modules` folder in your web projects.

 ## Building it